Pandava

 Case Summary

-At some point in the early 1970s, the top half of a 10th century Khmer statue of Pandava was removed from Prasat Chen temple within the Koh Ker complex in northwest Cambodia.
+At some point in the early 1970s, this 10th century Khmer statue of Pandava was looted from Prasat Chen temple within the Koh Ker complex in northwest Cambodia.

-Facing increasing evidence attesting to the looting and illicit export of the entire Koh Ker assemblage of sculpture, Christie’s voluntarily agreed to return the Pandava to Cambodia in May 2014.
+In light of increasing evidence attesting to the looting and illicit export of the entire Prasat Chen temple assemblage, Christie’s agreed to return the Pandava to Cambodia in 2014 in a ceremony at the Peace Palace in Phnom Penh, alongside Cambodian Deputy Prime Minister Dr. Sok An.

 Number of Objects